Interviewers are asking this more and more:

 I can’t stress this enough.
-There’s such a big difference between saying you need to improve something in the future, and saying you’re doing it as you speak.
+There’s such a big difference between saying you need to improve something in the future, and saying you’re doing it already.

-Never sound like you’re waiting for a company to hire you before you start addressing a weakness.
-They won’t want to hire you if you sound like this and it’s a mistake that’ll cost you many job offers.
+You never want to sound like you’re waiting for a company to hire you before you start addressing a weakness!
+That’s not going to get them excited about hiring you.
+In fact, that’s a mistake that’ll cost you many job offers.